jaipack17/write-ups/Optimizing Curves Algorithmically/README.md

           end
      end

+     if maxDistance < epsilon then
+	  farthestPoint = -1
+     end

      -- Returns the index of the farthest point
      -- If the index is -1 then there are no points left in the bounds of a and b to check for! return farthestPoint